sync hero

 I did in person user tests and had each person walk through tasks that would take them through primary sections of the app.
 The women I tested with were very happy with the app as a whole but had some feedback.

-Pain Point #1: Some users were confused by the icons and suggested the use of different icons.
+Pain point #1: Some users were confused by the icons and suggested the use of different icons.
 I decided to add titles under the icons instead since this is a pretty standard way of solving that problem.

-Pain Point #2: A couple of users were drawn to buttons I didn’t want them to press based on the tasks I was giving them.
+Pain point #2: A couple of users were drawn to buttons I didn’t want them to press based on the tasks I was giving them.
 They were drawn to them because of the colour, or because they were bolded.

-Final Design
+Final design

 In the final high-fidelity mockups I made several changed according to the user testing, but I also took the opportunity to update the reporting to include more analysis.
 The previous reports didn’t give comparison points or insights which could be useful when speaking with their healthcare provider.